Roman tribe: Powers

 The comitia tributa elected all of the lower magistrates, including the tribunes of the plebs, the military tribunes, the plebeian aediles and the curule aediles.
-A committee of seventeen tribes, chosen by lot, nominated the Pontifex Maximus, and coöpted members of the collegia of the pontifices, augures, and the decemviri sacrorum.
+A committee of seventeen tribes, chosen by lot, nominated the Pontifex Maximus, and co-opted members of the collegia of the pontifices, augures, and the decemviri sacrorum.

 The comitia could pass resolutions proposed by the tribunes of the plebs, or by the higher magistrates, on both domestic and foreign matters, such as the making of treaties or concluding of peace.
 Proposals had to be published before receiving a vote, and were passed or rejected as a whole, without modification.
 Although the senate might review these resolutions, it could only reject them if they had been passed without the proper formalities.

 The comitia tributa also decided suits instituted by the plebeian tribunes and aediles, for offenses against the plebs or their representatives.
 In the later Republic, these suits typically involved charges of maladministration; the tribunes and aediles were entitled to levy substantial fines.